 Our plans with respect to addressing these matters are discussed in greater detail under "Management's Discussion and Analysis of Financial Conditional and Results of Operations-Liquidity and Capital Resources" and in Note 3 to our consolidated financial statements.
-Our future viability is dependent on our ability to execute these plans successfully and the successful closing of this offering.
+We have engaged an investment banking firm to assist us with respect to a planned public stock offering of up to \$15,000,000.
+Our future viability is dependent on our ability to execute these plans successfully.
 If we fail to do so for any reason, we would not have adequate liquidity to fund our operations, would not be able to continue as a going concern and could be forced to seek relief through a filing under U.S. Bankruptcy Code.